SpencerCDixon/spencercdixon.github.io/source/blog/2015-08-18-sustainable-software-the-small-things-matter.html.markdown

 the next developer.
 A seed that grows into more neglect, into more miscommunication, and results in 1000 line long controller actions or `Classes`.
-It results in unsustainable software that makes the next developer want to pull their hair out when you working on it.
+It results in unsustainable software that makes the next developer want to pull their hair out when working on it.

 Find the broken windows in your code base.
 Be a good citizen and start fixing them up one line at a time.